 Numbers of detections of all species were far below minimal standards required for calculating densities by distance sampling.
 In lieu of densities, we calculated relative abundances for Bicknell's thrush and the 4 other montane bird species.
 We used analysis of variance (ANOVA; Zar 1999) to test whether there were differences in the number, diversity, and evenness of Mtn.
 Birdwatch species, and the abundance of individual species (BITH, BLPW, SWTH, WIWR, and WTSP) among the treatment types.
 One type, existing glades, could not be included in the analysis because we had only one sample point within an existing glade, and variance cannot be calculated from a single sample.
 We tested normality of variables and homogeneity of variances to ensure that we had not violated the assumptions of ANOVA.
 An analysis of variance allows for the test of whether there are differences in the means observed for more than 2 different treatment types.
 We used a commonly accepted P value of 0.05 to denote statistical significance; values < 0.05 are considered statistically different.
-We found no statistical differences in the abundance, richness, diversity, or evenness of Mtn.
+We tested for differences among years because this was the third year of the survey.
+Finding no significant differences between 2004, 2005, and richness, diversity, or evenness of Mtn.
 Birdwatch species observed (Table 1).
-The only individual species difference that was statistically significant was that for SWTH, which was higher in abundance in the proposed trail area than in the control area.
 Figure 2 depicts the locations on Whiteface Mt. at which Bicknell's thrush was detected.